Shoulder Replacement Surgery

 Most people who have shoulder replacement surgery are able to sit up and get out of bed with some help later on the day of surgery.

-Your doctor may teach you to do simple breathing exercises to help prevent congestion in your lungs while your activity level is decreased.
+Your doctor may teach you to do simple breathing exercises to help prevent congestion in your lungs while your activity level is reduced.

 The first few days